kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 The brunette—calm, practiced—leans into the camera, wiping the lens clean with her sleeve.
 She sets her submachine gun on the table with gentle finality.
 The feed sharpens again.

 The redhead turns to the lens.
-Only her eyes remain visible now beneath a veil of scarlet-colored hair.
+Only her eyes remain visible now, her hair flowing into scarlet-colored strands.

 Her voice is low, steady, the kind that speaks *after* war—when there’s no need to shout.

-> **“This broadcast will repeat until every last SPA reactionary is found and shot.**
->
 > To the enforcers of the Seven Planet Authority:
 >
 > Your currency is worthless.